Flushing Avenue station (IND Crosstown Line): History

 This station opened on July 1, 1937, when the entire Crosstown Line was completed between Nassau Avenue and its connection to the IND Culver Line.
 On this date, the GG was extended in both directions to Smith–Ninth Streets and Forest Hills–71st Avenue.

 In 1984, after a series of robberies in the station, Pfizer, which has a plant located one block away from the station, installed four closed circuit TVs and talk-back boxes on the platforms, monitoring them from the Pfizer plant security area, reporting crimes to the local precinct and TA police.
 The installation was completed as part of the TA's Adopt-A-Station Program and cost $50,000.
 The TA added additional lighting in a stairwell and added an additional Off-Hours-Waiting Area.
 Shortly after the installation, several crimes were prevented.
 As of 1990, the emergency system resulted in 14 arrests and 5 convictions.
-Pfizer also helped the MTA refurbish the Brooklyn-bound platform with high-entry turnstiles, security gates and new railings.
+Pfizer also helped the MTA refurbish the Brooklyn-bound platform with high-entry turnstiles, security gates, and new railings.
 New artwork was also added to the station.

 Under the 2015–2019 Metropolitan Transportation Authority Capital Program, this station, along with 32 others, would have undergone a complete overhaul as part of the Enhanced Station Initiative.
 Updates would have included cellular service, Wi-Fi, USB charging stations, interactive service advisories and maps, and improved signage and station lighting.
 However, most of these renovations are being deferred until the 2020–2024 Capital Program due to a lack of funding.
+The MTA announced in April 2024 that it would make esthetic improvements to the station during mid-2024 as part of its Re-New-Vation program, while the line was temporarily closed for construction.
+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

 This underground station has two tracks and two side platforms.
+The G stops at the station at all times.
+The station is between Broadway to the north and Myrtle–Willoughby Avenues to the south.

 Both platforms have a light green trim line on a dark green border and mosaic name tablets reading "FLUSHING AVE." in white sans serif lettering on a dark green background and light green border.
 Underneath the trim line and name tablets are tile captions and direction signs in white lettering on a black background.
+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+Because the Crosstown Line does not merge into a line that enters Manhattan at either end, all stations on the line had green tiles.
 Yellow I-beams run along both platforms are regular intervals, alternating ones having the standard black station name plate with white lettering.